laforge49/asynchronous-entities/README.md

 ## Environments

 An environment is a persistent map.
-One of the map entries in this persistent map has a key of :CONTEXTS and a value which is a persistent map holding all contexts.

-Functions which modify state require an environment parameter.
-Multiple environments may be present, allowing different versions of the environment to be operated on at the same time.
-It is best perhaps to think of an environment as a view into the state, as the same entity can be accessed via multiple environments, with updates applied to an entity accessed by one context will be visible when accessed via another environment.

-Another map entry in the persistent map of an environment has a key of :PARAMS and a value which is a persistent map of name/value pairs.
+Entries in the persistent map of an environment may have the following entry keys and values:

-This mechanism allows for the passing of paramaters to a function instead of passing positional parameters, with the added advantage of transparently passing parameters to subfunctions.
+* [:CONTEXTS, A persistent map holding all contexts.]
+* [:PARAMS, A persistent map of parameters being passed lower-level functions and sub-functions.]